jordanHS/pizza-order/README.md

 ## Description

-This forn should calculate the cost of pizza based on the size & number of toppings selected by the number.
+This forn should calculate the cost of pizza based on the size & number of toppings selected by the user.

 ## Setup/Installation requirements